ProjectExtensions/ProjectExtensions.Azure.ServiceBus/readme.md

 ###Version 0.9.0

 * Allow support for other IoC containers to be added.
 Continue to support Autofac.
 * Support for Castle Windsor IoC.
 * Support for Ninject IoC.
 * Support for StructureMap IoC.
 * Support for Unity IoC.
 * BREAKING CHANGE.
 Move Autofac support into seperate DLL.
 Existing implementations need to add a reference to ProjectExtensions.Azure.ServiceBus.Autofac and change initialization code as shown in the getting started example.
+* BREAKING CHANGE.
+WithSettings No longer accepts the AutoFac Container as a parameter.
+This change was made to support the other containers.
+* BREAKING CHANGE.
+You must add .UseAutofacContainer() after WithSettings().
+If you wich to use your existing container, You would pass it into this method call.